At Watson’s we value community partnerships

 Our Swire Chinese Language Centre Edinburgh (SCLCE) collaboration is a venture involving 25 local authority schools across Edinburgh and the Lothians.
 This project is led by George Watson’s College, James Gillespie’s High School and Boroughmuir High School, as the three founding schools in the south of the city.

-This groundbreaking project, which has attracted significant interest as an example of best practice between the independent sector and state schools, has enabled the teaching of Chinese to primary and secondary schools across the city of Edinburgh and across the Lothians.
+This groundbreaking project, which has attracted significant interest as an example of best practice between the independent sector and state schools, has enabled the teaching of Chinese to primary and secondary schools across the city of Edinburgh and East Lothian.

 Children at both schools are able to participate in curricular and extra-curricular activity, whilst our own staff are helping to build sustainability for the programme by supporting teachers at the schools to incorporate this kind of programme into their own teaching.